assuremoss/Kubernetes-testbed/README.md

 ## Check Kubernetes Installation

-Finally, at the end of the installation we can check that our cluster is up and running as expected.
+Finally, at the end of the installation, we can check that our cluster is up and running as expected.

 ```bash
 kubectl get nodes